Nytah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * 12-combinations: script that prints all possible combinations of two letters, except oo
 * 13-print_float: script that prints a number with two decimal places, followed by a new line
 * 100-decimal_to_hexadecimal: script that converts a number from Base 10 to Base 16
+* 101-rot13: script that encodes text using the rot13 encryption